What happened that day?

 The Tangiwai cricket test, Boxing Day 1953

 The 1953–54 New Zealand cricket team in South Africa.
 R.W.
 (Bob) Blair is the last player on the right in the second row.
-Bert Sutcliffe is third from the right, sitting down.
+Bert Sutcliffe is third from right of those seated.

 The Tangiwai test, Boxing Day 1953